 Of course, when visiting Marrakech, a little bit of sightseeing is a must-do as well!
 From the Palace de la Bahia, and Dar El Bacha Musée Des Confluences., the newest attraction; the Secret Garden, or Le Jardin Majorelle, and the Yves Saint Laurent Museum!

 Be careful when you visit the big square Jamaa El Fna*!
-Diving in to the happenings of the giant square is one of the must-have experiences in Marrakech that giant market!
-Afterward, you might love it, or hate, but at least you´ll be impressed by its largeness, lively, and vibrant spectacle!
-Attention, when taking pictures, especially, of the snakes, as they expect money for it!
+Diving into the happenings of the giant court is one of the must-have experiences in Marrakech, that vast market!
+Afterward, you might love it or hate it, but at least you’ll be impressed by its largeness, lively, and vibrant spectacle!
+Attention, when taking pictures, especially of the snakes, as they expect money for it!

 7. Explore Marrakech’s Rooftops

-Away from the busy streets of the Souks with breathtaking views of Marrakech, and stunning sunsets, you´ll find a little bit of piece on the many rooftops of Marrakech.
+Away from the busy streets of the Souks with breathtaking views of Marrakech and stunning sunsets, you’ll find a little bit of peace on the many rooftops of Marrakech.
 Almost every restaurant and riad has seating possibilities at the roof!
-Perfect for escaping the Souks for a little while or find delicious food!
+Perfect for escaping the Souks for a bit of while or finding delicious food!
 An unforgettable experience in Marrakech!

-As many of the restaurants offer free WiFi, it´s also good for a work session.
+As many of the restaurants offer free WiFi, it’s also suitable for a work session.
 Just bring your laptop and call it your office for a couple of hours!
-With a cool drink, a hot Moroccan Tea and a light Harissa Soup, it´s like you´re in a different world!
+With a cool drink, a hot Moroccan Tea, and a light Harissa Soup, it’s like you’re in a different world!

 Pin me now!